adrien2p/accumulator/README.md

 }
 ````

-Update the `config.json` file to customise the attack.
+Update the `config.json` file to customise the test.
 Here is the example `config.json`.

 ```json